 Your home should be your refuge—a safe place to unwind at the end of the day.
-But if you’re struggling to pay your mortgage, relaxation’s probably the last thing on your mind.
+But if you’re struggling to pay your mortgage, relaxation is probably the last thing on your mind.

-But often, it’s your financial future.
-And that can cost you a lot in the long run.
+But often, it’s your financial future you sacrifice—and that can cost a lot in the long run.
 Racking up credit card debt to make ends meet only makes it harder to pay the bills.
 And slashing retirement savings from your budget?
 Well, that’s a cut that runs deep.

 Let’s see how a family stuck between a rock and a hard place can still come out on top.
 In this example, we’ll follow Tom and Kate Fisher through their decision process.

 How Close Are You to a Financial Crisis?

 Tom and Kate are both 38 years old and live in a four-bedroom home they bought 10 years ago with having a family in mind.
 They paid $225,000 for their home and put 3% down on a 30-year mortgage at 6.5% interest.

 With taxes and insurance, their mortgage costs them $1,850 a month.
 They knew it would take up a big chunk of their income, but they figured they could swing it since they didn’t have kids or any debt at the time.
 Despite income growth, their mortgage payment still takes up nearly a third of their $6,000 monthly take-home pay.

 And a lot of life has happened over the past decade.

 - Tom went back to graduate school a few years ago.
 Now they pay $250 toward his student loan each month.